Your Upper Peninsula Michigan Travel Guide

 You’ll also find three large universities and other colleges here, including Michigan Tech, Northern Michigan and Lake Superior State University.
 These educational institutions attract a young and diverse crowd, eager to explore natural beauty of the area.

-Although its’ over 16,000 square miles make up almost 30 percent of the state’s landmass, this peninsula only has three percent of Michigan’s population.
+Although the Upper Peninsuila has over 16,000 square miles that make up almost 30 percent of the state’s landmass, this peninsula only has three percent of Michigan’s population.
 And yet, the call to the rugged land is strong: travel of the U.P has more than doubled in recent years.

 It’s easy to see why travel has increased here, because the Upper Peninsula is an amazing spot to explore.
 Think miles and miles of unspoiled land, from high mountain ranges to rugged and sandy shoreline – waiting for you to discover.

-Rushing rivers tumbling down waterfalls of all sizes; proud and lonely lighthouses standing tall along a quiet shoreline and uniquely-shaped and colored rock formations rising high above azure-striped water…and these are only some of the awesome features of this beautiful land.
+Rushing rivers tumbling down waterfalls of all sizes; proud and lonely lighthouses standing tall along a quiet shoreline and uniquely-shaped and colored rock formations rising high above azure-striped water: these are only some of the awesome features of upper Michigan.

 Michigan’s Upper Peninsula is special: it’s a place to both explored and savored, for natural beauty of the area is truly rare.